knative-extensions/eventing-redis/sink/README.md

 kubectl describe redisstreamsinks mystream -n redex
 ```

-* You can also read the logs to check for issues with the receive adapter's deployment:
+* You can also read the logs to check for issues with the receiver's deployment:

 ```
 kubectl get pods -n redex